trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/timetables.md

 - `Product` is now wrapped in an array
 - `TransportNumber` is no longer included.
 Use `ProductAtStop.num` or `ProductAtStop.displayNumber` instead.
 - `JourneyStatus` and `JourneyDetailRef` have been added
-- `Type` has changed meaning and possible values.
-This field used to indicate the type of the departing journey, but now indicates the type of departs location.
+- `Type` has a different meaning and different possible values.
+This field used to indicate the type of the departing/arriving journey, but now indicates the type of location for this departure/arrival
 - Any applications which made use of the internal ids (`id` and `stopid`) should switch over to using the public ids (`extId` and `stopExtId`) instead.

 {{% /note %}}